 kuulmets@ut.ee

 My research focused on learning under data scarcity, with an emphasis on cross-lingual knowledge transfer for low-resource languages.
 I studied how synthetic and native data can be leveraged at different stages of model training, through continued pre-training, fine-tuning and prompting, to improve language understanding in settings where high-quality data is limited.
-I contributed to the development of Llammas 🐑.
+I contributed to the development of Llammas 🐑 and maintain Estonian Chatbot Arena.

 In addition that, my work also addressed practical challenges of model evaluation in low-resource settings, including the use of translated and synthetic datasets, and resulted in the development of a new evaluation benchmark for low-resource Finno-Ugric languages.

-I am open to postdoctoral and industry research roles.
+I am open to new opportunities, collaborations, and adventures.

 | 03/05/2025 | Presented at NAACL 2025. [poster] |